 Be a Philanthropist (BAP) began awarding micro-grants in 2012, in partnership with the Peery Foundation.
 Since then, we have awarded over 250 grants, totaling more than $130,000.

-Whether these grants have gone toward buying dozens of chicks to help feed orphans in Thailand, providing clean underwear for Syrian refugees, or purchasing musical instruments for a local Title I middle school, our participants have found that $500, matched with a great idea, can do a whole lot of good!
+Whether these grants have gone toward buying dozens of chicks to help feed orphans in Thailand, providing clean underwear for Syrian refugees, or purchasing musical instruments for a local Title I middle school, our participants have found that grant money, matched with a great idea, can do a whole lot of good!

 If you have an idea and want to get started serving your community, you can apply for a BAP grant to make your charitable idea a reality.
 We are looking for ideas that will meet the small-scale, specific, and currently unfulfilled needs of organizations and people in your community.